2014 Sarawak FA season

-The 2014 season was Sarawak's 1st season in the Malaysia Super League since relegated in 2012.
-Sarawak kicked off their 2014 season against the ATM in Selayang and lost 2–0.
+The 2014 season was Sarawak's first season in the Malaysia Super League since being relegated in 2012.
+Sarawak kicked off their 2014 season against ATM in Selayang and lost 2–0.

 This was Robert Alberts' fourth season in charge after taking over from Haji Mohd Zaki Sheikh Ahmad in 2011.

-Sarawak competed in the two domestic cups – the FA Cup and the Malaysia Cup – where they start FA Cup tournaments in the first round.
-They reached the quarter-finals of the FA Cup before going out to Felda United on away goals rules.
+Sarawak competed in two domestic cups – the FA Cup and the Malaysia Cup – starting the FA Cup tournaments in the first round.
+They reached the quarter-finals of the FA Cup before being eliminated by Felda United on away goals.

 Pre-season and friendlies

 Indonesia pre-season tour

 Sarawak arranged pre season friendly in Indonesia with Indonesia clubs.
 Sarawak played 4 teams during the pre season.
 Sarawak and Arema Malang game was cancelled due to uncertain reasons.